Relaxation toward an Ideal Chern Band through Coupling to a Markovian Bath

-Assuming (i) an initial Slater-determinant state and Gaussian fermionic density matrices at all times---so that Wick’s theorem holds---(ii) a weak-coupling Born factorization $\widehat\rho(t)\simeq \widehat\rho_S(t)\otimes\widehat\rho_B(t)$, and (iii) a Markov approximation, the system’s dynamics remains confined to the manifold of Slater determinants, which is parametrized by the Grassmannian manifold of rank equal to the particle number.
-We will denote this manifold simply as $\Gr$.
-Each point of $\Gr$ corresponds to a Slater determinant state uniquely described by the single-particle density matrix $P=[P_{ij}]=[\langle c_j^\dagger c_i\rangle]$, an orthogonal projector of rank equal to the particle number.
+Assuming (i) an initial Slater-determinant state and Gaussian fermionic density matrices at all times---so that Wick’s theorem holds---(ii) a weak-coupling Born factorization $\widehat\rho(t)\simeq \widehat\rho_S(t)\otimes\widehat\rho_B(t)$, and (iii) a Markov approximation, we can show that the system remains to be in a Slater determinant state during the dynamics.
+We provide the full proof of this nontrivial fact in Supplemental Material~\cite{sm}.

+Since under our assumptions the system remains in the Slater determinant state, we from now on consider only the Slater determinant states.
+The Slater determinant states can be mathematically represented by a point on a Grassmannian manifold, which we denote as $\Gr$, with the rank equal to the particle number described by the single-particle density matrix $P=[P_{ij}]=[\langle c_j^\dagger c_i\rangle]$.